 What if the dish becomes a little spicier or hotter than you like, should you then start over again?
 Absolutely not!
-There are ways to salvage a spicy dish.
+There are ways to salvage a hot dish.
 These tried and tested tips show you how to reduce spiciness in Indian food or any dish you cook.

 There are times when you may have misjudged the heat of chilli and added too much, or maybe forgot to take some portion out before you serve the food to any non-spicy food eater!